Sizing Guide

 6.2+ 33 - 35 22

-Only a 1-2 inch clearance is required over the crossbar to put you in a balanced position.
+Only a clearance of 1–2-inches is required over the crossbar to put you in a balanced position.

 Feet & Inches Inches Inches